Richard le Breton: Becket assassination

 He shouted "Take that, for the love of my lord William, the king's brother!" when he delivered the fatal blow.
 It was believed by William's friends that the count had died of a broken heart after Thomas Becket refused to allow his marriage.

 Aftermath

 After the assassination the four knights fled to Scotland and from there to Knaresborough Castle in Yorkshire.
 All four were excommunicated by the Pope Alexander III at Easter in 1171 and ordered to undertake penitentiary pilgrimages to the Holy Land for 14 years.

 Brito eventually retired to the island of Jersey.
-A ledger stone for one of the le Bretons of Jersey survives in St. Thomas's Church in Salisbury, Wiltshire.
-The Brett family of Whitestaunton in Somerset, are said by the Duchess of Cleveland to be descended from the Brettes of Sampford Brett, and are the ancestors of the present Brett family, Viscounts Esher.
+A ledger stone for one of the le Bretons of Jersey survives in St Thomas's Church in Salisbury.
+The Brett family of Whitestaunton in Somerset are said by the Duchess of Cleveland to be descended from the Brettes of Sampford Brett, and are the ancestors of the present Brett family, Viscounts Esher.